Denied boarding on a flight

 If the trip is rebooked, it should be rebooked to a comparable trip.

-If you are delayed for one or more nights, the airline is also obligated to arrange overnight accommodation at a hotel.
-The airline should also cover the transportation between the hotel and the airport.
+If you are delayed for one or more nights, the airline is required to pay for hotel accommodation.
+The airline must also cover transport between the hotel and the airport.

-If the airline does not offer food, drink, or accommodation, you can request reimbursement for necessary, appropriate and reasonable expenses incurred.
+If the airline does not offer food, drink or accommodation, you can claim reimbursement for expenses that were necessary, appropriate and reasonable.

 If EU rules do not apply